Maikor/DEVNET-1980-CL-Cancun-2019/_wkinstructions/2019-10-17-step-1-salt-overview.md

     Salt Minion on completion registers the success or failure of that operation on the event bus.
 * Salt Beacons can also register their events on the event bus.

-    start a process if it is stopped or send an alert to Slack.
+* Start a process if it is stopped or send an alert to Slack.

 ## Orchestration